 Once you and your child have finished the book, have fun with favorite parts!
-You may choose to act out a scene from it, have a favorite character-themed day, do art activities related to the book’s storyline, etc. What a great way to build learning into summer!!
+You may choose to act out a scene from it, have a favorite character-themed day, do art activities related to the book’s storyline, etc. What a great way to beat the summer slide!

 3. Take a Hike.